DevopsPriz/Devops-Learning/README.md

 CP COMMAND

-The command cp, which stands for copy, can be used copy files or directories from one place to another
+The command cp, which stands for copy, can be used copy files or directories from one place to another.
+The basic syntax:

+"cp (options) source destination"

+- source: the directory or file you wish to copy
+- destination: Where the copied file(s) or directory would be placed.

+To copy a file to another location

+cp new_file Desktop/

 ![cp command](https://github.com/DevopsPriz/Devops-Learning/assets/151751244/1127b8bf-0158-424d-8e53-8e4a9b02b6f3)